geektoto/card-miniprogram/README.md

 @CryptoWhiteListed(value={"HmacSHA-?(1.*|2.*|384|512.*)"}, warnOn={"HmacSHA-?1"}) String arg
 ```

-To white-list the same set of string values, but emit a compiler warning for HmacSHA1 and H
+To white-list the same set of string values, but emit a compiler warning for HmacSHA1 and HmacSHA-1.
+Any algorithm passed as `arg` that is not part of the white-list will cause an error.

+### H